Methodological refinement of the submillimeter galaxy cross-correlation function measurements and their uncertainty estimation: Conclusions

 \section{Conclusions}

-In this study, we have developed a new methodology to estimate the cross-correlation function and uncertainties, and have applied it to the analysis of magnification bias in galaxy surveys.
-The study of magnification bias is a complex and multifaceted topic that requires a comprehensive analysis to fully understand its different aspects, in particular the methodology.
-As we delved into the details, it became apparent that the topic was too complex for a single paper.
-Therefore, we decided to split our work into a three-part series, with each paper focusing on a particular aspect related to the study of magnification bias.
-This first paper concentrates on the measurement of the cross-correlation function and uncertainties, which is crucial to accurately assess the statistical significance of the magnification bias signal in observational data.

-The mini-tiles schema has been widely used to estimate the cross-correlation function between galaxy samples, thanks to its computational efficiency and accuracy in measuring the angular clustering of galaxies.
-However, large-scale fluctuations can introduce a bias into the estimated cross-correlation function, and an integral constraint (IC) term is required to obtain an unbiased estimate of the true function.
+This study provides a comprehensive analysis of a refined methodology for submillimeter galaxy magnification bias measurements, focusing on the angular cross-correlation function and associated uncertainties.
+The subsampling approach based on mini-tiles has been widely used to estimate the cross-correlation function between galaxy samples thanks to its computational efficiency.
+However, large-scale fluctuations can introduce a bias into the estimated cross-correlation function, and an IC term is required to obtain an unbiased estimate of the true function.
 This correction is particularly crucial for constraining cosmological parameters on the largest angular scales.
 However, accurately determining the value of the IC correction can be challenging due to its dependence on factors such as the survey geometry, observational properties of the galaxy samples, and the cosmological model.
 In light of these challenges, we have adopted a new methodology to obtain more robust measurements for constraining cosmological parameters.